echpochmacck/module2_kaluga/README.md

 *Interregional Stage - Professional Category*

 ## Project Overview
-This repository contains the second module implementation for the Web Technologies championship in the "Professional" category.
+This repository contains the second module implementation for the "Professional" championship in the "Web-Tecnologies"  category.
 The solution demonstrates advanced web development skills, following modern best practices and competition requirements.

 ## Prerequisites
 Before getting started, ensure you have the following installed: